Lola Halperin, Ed.D., OTR/L

 - Introduction to Occupational Therapy (OT)

-- Mental Health Conditions Across Life Span
+- Mental Health Conditions Across the Life Span

-- Problem-based Learning in Mental Health OT
+- Problem-Based Learning in Mental Health OT

 - Clinical Lab in Mental Health OT